wingunder/redis-plus-plus-modules/README.md

   - Finish the RedisGraph implementation
   - Clean-up API and release the first version
+  - Add APIs for: RediSearch, RedisTimeSeries, RedisAI and RedisGears
   - Install procedure and at least a Debian package
-  - Add APIs for: RediSearch, RedisTimeSeries, RedisAI and RedisGears
-  - Add the hackathlon video

 ## Contributing

-In principle, contributions are welcome, however this project is in a seriously heavy development phase and everything can still change.
-So, at the moment I'll not be accepting any pull requests.
-But feel free to open issues and reviews.
+Contributions are very welcome.
+Also please feel free to open issues and post reviews.

 ## Authors